HeatReflect® - Heat Shielding Tape

 Thermal protection is a subject that most cable design professionals do not encounter very often.
 Knowing how to approach the problem and applying the correct material solutions can mean the difference between system success and failure.

-In classic electrical interconnect wire harness’ fluid exposure and mechanical abrasion problems tend to be a system wide problem and require that the entire cable assembly be protected.
+In classic electrical interconnect wire harness’ fluid exposure and mechanical abrasion, problems tend to be systemwide and require that the entire cable assembly be protected.
 However, most thermal exposure problems tend to be localized and generally can be handled by a localized solution.
 Applying the system wide approach to thermal protection generally adds tremendous cost while providing minimal performance to the overall system.

 It is critical for the cable designer to clearly define the thermal problem location, the amount of heat exposure and the heat exposure dwell time.
 These variables will define the type of thermal protection material required and its design and location.
 Most heat reflect materials operate by radiating 80-90% of the thermal shock back into the environment rather than trying to totally insulate the substrate materials from the thermal source.
 Also, it is a rare situation where the components to be protected are not separated from the heat source by some distance.
 Air gap separation is a tremendous thermal insulator in itself.
 This allows most “heat-reflect” material to be relatively thin, flexible and cost effective.
 True thermal insulator blankets tend to be quite thick, have minimal flex capabilities, are easily damaged and very expensive.
 Fortunately, most heat protection applications do not require the thermal blanket approach.